Renting a car abroad & the basics of international car insurance

 Is your U.S. Driver's license valid?

-In order to rent a car, you must prove that you are legally allowed to drive before you will be given the keys to your rental car.
+To rent a car, you must prove that you are legally allowed to drive before you will be given the keys to your rental car.
 According to the U.S. State Department, a majority of countries outside of North America accept an International Driving Permit (IDP).
 The IDP is not a driver's license, but an official translation of your current, valid U.S. license into 10 different languages.
 You must be at least 18, have a valid driver's license and bring two passport-sized photos to get an IDP.

 What coverage do you need?